ankit219302-git/coding-assistant/README.md

 #  👊🏼 Saitama Coding Assistant (Python CLI)

-A minimal Python CLI tool that uses the OpenAI API to generate and debug software engineering code — with the calm, slightly bored personality of Saitama from *One Punch Man*.
+A minimal functional Python CLI tool that uses the OpenAI API to generate and debug software engineering code — with the calm, slightly bored personality of Saitama from *One Punch Man*.

 The assistant:
 - ✅ Generates optimized and factually correct code